kel196/kel196.github.io/index.md

 ---

 ## Awards, Honours, and Distinctions 表彰

+**2025 Global CEO Awards - Gallagher Way Ambassador Award**<br />
+*2025*<br />
+Kelvin is an ideal candidate for the Gallagher Way Ambassador Award.
+He exemplifies teamwork, innovation, and integrity.
+Kelvin champions collaboration across teams, volunteering his time to enhance outcomes.
+His dedication is evident in his proactive sharing of insights and drive for innovation, benefiting both our organisation and clients.
+His reliability and commitment, working tirelessly to meet goals, elevate our team and embody the spirit of Gallagher Re, making him truly deserving of this award.<br />

 **IEEE 8th Global Conference on Consumer Electronics Excellent Paper Award | Bronze Prize**<br />
 *2019*<br />